Datavault-UK/automate-dv-docs/docs/walkthrough/wt_hubs.md

 [Read more about incremental models](https://docs.getdbt.com/v0.15.0/docs/configuring-incremental-models)

-!!! note "dbtvault handles it"
-    The [hub](../macros.md#hub) deals with the Data Vault 2.0 standards when loading into the hub from the source.
-We won't need to worry about unwanted duplicates.

 ### Adding the metadata

 Let's look at the metadata we need to provide to the [hub](../macros.md#hub) macro.

-#### Source table
+#### Source model

-The first piece of metadata we need is the source table.
-This step is easy, as in this example we created the staging layer ourselves.
-All we need to do is provide the name of the model for the stage table as a string in our metadata as follows:
+The first piece of metadata we need is the source model.
+This step is simple, all we need to do is provide the name of the model for the stage table as a string in our metadata as follows:

 `dbt_project.yml`
 ```yaml